Old Goulburn Brewery

-Old Goulburn Brewery is a heritage-listed brewery and now hotel and restaurant at Bungonia Road, Goulburn, Goulburn Mulwaree Council, New South Wales, Australia.
-It was designed by Francis Greenway and built from 1836 to 1840.
-It is also known as Bradley's Mill, Bradley's Brewery, Bartlett's Brewery, Tooth's Brewery and Bradley Grange.
-The property is owned by Goulburn Brewery Pty Limited.
+Old Goulburn Brewery is a heritage-listed brewery and now restaurant at Bungonia Road, Goulburn, Goulburn Mulwaree Council, New South Wales, Australia.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The mill/brewery complex was originally part of a parcel of land promised to William Henry Broughton in 1818 as one of the first portions of the "New Country" south west of Sydney that Governor Macquarie proffered for settlement.
 In 1833 William Bradley took an interest in Broughton's stockyards and bought 600 acres of what was called West Park.
 Its close proximity to the Bradley's Landsdowne Estate on the other side of the Mulawee Chain of Ponds was the most likely reason behind his interest.
 The resiting of the town of Goulburn in 1832 would also have contributed.

 Bradley's acquisition of this land and a total of 32 000 acres in the Goulburn district was part of a wider pattern of land holdings in which Bradley acquired over 300 000 acres, or a tenth of the available land, in the Monaro area.

 In 1838 William Bradley and William Shelley became co-partners in a milling and brewing venture.
 This venture appears to have had its origins in 1836.
 Construction of the mill appears to have started in this year.
 A visitor in 1837 wrote that a Mr Bradbury (sic) was building a granary and steam engine flour mill.
 Advertisements in 1837 proclaimed the intention of the proprietors to purchase grain after the ensuing harvest.
 It was complete and operational in 1838 and remained as a mill until 1869.
 The lease to manage the operation was originally given to N. C. Phillips.
 When he died in 1863 Bradley leased the buildings to S. Emanuel and Son.

 The exact commencement date of the brewery's operations has not been fixed although it is thought to be around the early 1840s.
 It remained in operation until 1854 when brewing ceased.

 Thomas Capel appears to have been the first brewer at Bradley's.
 He moved on to another brewery but returned and was brewing at Bradley's again in 1853.
 During his absence John Blackshaw took over as brewer.
 The brewery closed in February 1854, only six months after Capel's return.

-The closure of the brewery was blamed on a lack of support.
-Colonial beer did not enjoy a good reputation and the Goulburn folk, like other colonials, expressed a preference for English brews.
-Locals judged Bradley's brew to be inferior to English brews and declined to buy it when the price rose in the early 1850s as a result of increases in the cost of barley.